ax8d/Rin-Bruter/README.md

 }
 ```

-A successful response causes the scan to terminate immediately and display the result.
+A successful response causes the scan to terminate immediately and display the result, this might be useful if you're doing CTF.

 ---